“What’s in a name? That which we call a rose

 We were casting about for something to do with the interminable discussion we were having in our office, and it occurred to us a blog might be just the thing.
 But what to call it?
 Something catchy no doubt.
 Easy to remember, with a punchy immediate sense of what we were about.
 How about “The Paper Graders”?
 And the 21st century being what it is, 20 minutes later we were on blogspot.
 Once we started writing, we were somewhat committed to the name, and we like it.
 For the blog it fits, and it is easy to tell people how to find us, and they tend to remember it.
 We have discussed changing the name, and we have some plans that may, at some future point, require a certain rebranding.
 For the moment though, we are sticking with it.

-I wrote this page to explain our name because there were those on the inter-webs who were apparently lacking a sense of irony when they encountered our name.
 Who would sign up for this job for the grading?
-It seemed self-evident that the name was not to be taken literaly.
+It seemed self-evident that the name was not to be taken literally.
 As often happens, what seemed self-evident was not.
 A name is “but a mere scutcheon.
 And so ends my catechism.”
 (Falstaff, Henry IV1, V.i.40-41)